pancelor/pancelor.github.io/templates/posts/tetris-clone.md

 There was a really fun period in the middle of development where I would occasionally be playing my clone, and I would be surprised when something wasn't implemented exactly right, because I _thought_ I had been playing the emulator instead!

-I haven't published this publically (because of licensing reasons), but the "gameplay video" section (below) should show off most of it.
+I haven't published this publically (for licensing reasons), but the [video](#final-gameplay-video) below should show off most of it.
 Here's the list of known differences between my version and the original version:

 * My version doesn't have a "B-TYPE" mode implemented
 * My version has some minor sound glitches/differences